CSL Plasma: Plasma collection

 CSL Plasma advertises itself as being open to the general public with some exceptions, with requirements for donors on its website including the donor must be in good health, be 18 years of age or older, weigh at least 110 lbs, have no piercings or tattoos within the last four months, and have a valid government-issued ID, Social Security number, and address.
 It is recommended all donors also avoid alcohol for 24 hours and smoking for 3 hours before donating.
 The company uses the Rika Plasma Donation System to collect plasma from donors in a process that takes around 25 minutes.
 Some locations are equipped to hold up to 48 donation beds, allowing multiple donations to take place at a time in one location.

 Collected plasma is then either sent to a CSL Plasma testing laboratory or CSL Behring, where it is used for testing or manufacturing plasma-derived therapies and medicine.
 Specific therapies include those treating hemophilia, primary immunodeficiency, von Willebrand disease, hereditary angioedema, hereditary respiratory disease, and neurological disorders; as well as in burn, cardiac, major trauma, and organ transplants surgeries.
 Due to health concerns, a donor's first donation cannot be used until a second donation is given.
 A monetary reward is given as an incentive for first-time donors, which is given on a reloadable prepaid card.
 A loyalty program named "iGive Rewards" also exists for returning donors.
 Staff members have been known to donate in their free time.
+CLS Plasma offers a referral program that allows existing donors to refer new donors and receive a referral reward.